Ulyssedev/Rust-undetected-chromedriver/README.md

 ### Headless mode

-You can run the chromedriver in headless mode by using the `xvfb-run` feature.
+You can run the chromedriver in headless mode by using `xvfb-run`.
 This will require you to have `xvfb` installed on your system.

 ### Docker